Robinyo/vardyger-2/author/readme.md

 See: `https://github.com/driftyco/ionic-app-scripts` and `node_modules/@ionic/app-scripts`

 ### Create a scaffold
 The Ionic framework includes several templates that you can use to create the scaffolding for new projects.
-We'll use the sidemenu template (this is is purely informational, you do not need to run the following command).
+We'll use the blank template (this is is purely informational, you do not need to run the following command).

 1. Create the "author" project:

 ```
-ionic start author sidemenu
+ionic start author --no-cordova blank
 ```